If you want a job in the healthcare field and live in New York, then getting trained to be a dental assistant may be a good career path for you.

 Those in the role of dental assistant can enjoy a rewarding job that involves helping and interacting with others on a daily basis.

-Interested in becoming a dental assistant in New York?
 New York dental assistants must finish specific, state-mandated training and achieve a certain level of education before being allowed to work.
+Below are some schools that offer online programs.

 Many of these programs will feature classroom and laboratory work where students learn about the teeth, gums, and jaws.
 Students also learn about the different types of instruments in a dentist’s office and how to use them.